 Started in 2000 by a group of Columbia University students looking to make a difference, SAFER fights sexual violence and rape culture through student-led campaigns dedicated to reforming campus sexual assault policies.

-According to their mission statement, FORCE believes that a more honest and difficult conversation needs to take place in America before real sexual assault reform can take place.
+According to its mission statement, FORCE believes that a more honest and difficult conversation needs to take place in America before real sexual assault reform can take place.
 FORCE uses art to generate media attention and open a national dialogue about the realities of sexual violence.
-One of their projects, The Monument Quilt, is a collection of thousands of real rape and abuse stories.
+One of its projects, The Monument Quilt, is a collection of thousands of real rape and abuse stories.

 Be sure to check your campus registry to see what organizations are active in your college or contact a national organization to start your own chapter.
 Remember, anyone can make a difference.

 Lead Image Credit: Devon Buchanan via Flickr Creative Commons